Child Protection and Safeguarding Policy

 7.0 Children who are absent from education

-Children being absent from education for prolonged periods and/or on repeat occasions can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+Unexplainable and/or persistent absence from education for prolonged periods and/or repeat occasions can be an indicator of abuse, neglect and exploitation, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forces marriage.
 Our staff are alert to these risks.

 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.